ScottFitzgerald83/data-pipelines/README.md

 Starting data-pipelines_webserver_1 ... done
 ```
 After launching the container, head over to the Airflow UI at `http://localhost:8080/admin/`.
-You should see the sparkify_etl DAG, which you can toggle to on to trigger the DAG:
+You should see the sparkify_etl DAG, which you can toggle to on to trigger:

 ![Airflow UI](airflow_ui.png)